Skip to main content

 • How do emerging technologies and digital communication between citizens and government impact features of democratic governance such as responsiveness, representation, and procedural justice?

-As AI’s uses and impacts extend to all aspects of society, we embrace and advance interdisciplinary perspectives and methodologies.
+As AI’s uses and impacts extend to all aspects of society, we embrace and advance interdisciplinary research involving quantitative and qualitative methodologies.

 Image created using DALL-E, digital art interpretation of “researchers studying how to govern artificial intelligence”.